patrickmmartin/pith-writings/dao_of_scratch/article.md

 Did I mention you can do this _while the code is running_?

-You can do this while just using the mouse - the selection extends naturally from your selected block to the end of the enclosing container block - another `Good point SSSS: selection of blocks has some subtle but powerful affordances`.
+You can do this while just using the mouse - the selection extends naturally from your selected block to the end of the enclosing container block - another `Good point 11: selection of blocks has some subtle but powerful affordances`.
-Making use of another `Good point UUUU: the positioning of code blocks in the scripts area can be arbitrary.`, so you can park a small chunk of logic still within the visual context of where it was running to reduce the cognitive load.
+Making use of another `Good point 12: the positioning of code blocks in the scripts area can be arbitrary.`, so you can park a small chunk of logic still within the visual context of where it was running to reduce the cognitive load.

 This works particularly well on an interactive whiteboard to show the effect of a chunk of code blocks.